clintonskitson/rexray/.docs/user-guide/config.md

     The same goes for VirtualBox property `endpoint` as the VirtualBox web service is not always available at `10.0.2.2:18083`.

+## Basic Configuration
+This section outlines the two most common configuration scenarios encountered by REX-Ray's users:

+ 1. REX-Ray as a stand-alone CLI tool
+ 2. REX-Ray as a service

 ### Stand-alone CLI Mode
 It is possible to use REX-Ray directly from the command line without any